grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 "Good."

-[//]: # (----- EDITED TO HERE -----)

 "But, wait... isn't working on submarines dangerous?
-In general, I think I'd rather live in this hole than die in a hole in the sea."
+In general, I think I'd rather live in this hole in the ground here than die in a hole out there in the sea."

 "It's incredibly fucking dangerous.
 I won't lie to you about that.
 But we're compensated for the danger: it pays very well, enough for us to live by our own terms.
 Enough to buy you out of your current job.
 There's also the fact that there's a limited number of people willing to go out there and carry out their lives while being encased in a steel tube and all-around surrounded by dangers and fears that would liquefy the guts of most folk.
 Submariners are an elite class, in their own filthy way."

-"Why good is wealth and freedom if you are dead though?"
+"What good is wealth and freedom if you are dead though?"

 "Look, there's dangerous and there's really fucking dangerous.
 You'd be mostly working sonar, at least at first.
 That's about as dangerous as tuning your stereo.
 You wouldn't have to work down in the engine room or throw lines or anything like that.
 Heck you couldn't lift a line even if I needed you to."
 Percy glanced at Cassandra's skinny arms.
 "You'd be facing the same base-level danger we all face on a submarine.
 If we are in a situation where you might die, we'll all be in that situation together.
 My boat has been running for decades without taking the whole crew down, and I expect she'll run for a couple more decades.
 That means you aren't going to die any time soon on this boat.
 Can you live with that?"

 Cassandra nodded slowly.

 "Now I'm only giving you this little motivational speech about the glories of being a submariner once.
 If you take the job it's on you to make it a part of yourself, and keep your fear bottled and your mind clear when you are working.
 Understand?
-Running a boat is a lot of work and more than anything else I need a crew that can motivate their own fucked souls to do their jobs.
+Running a boat is a lot of work and more than anything else I need a crew that can motivate their own fucked-up souls to do their jobs.
 It is not war, it is commerce."

 Cassandra looked around at the dingy canteen and then directly at Percy for the first time.
 "OK, I'll do it."

 "Fine.
 Get your things together and come down to slip four this evening ready to leave this place behind you.
 At the slip ask for Hemi.
-He'll get you settled and explain how the pay rates work for a greenie new crew member.
+He'll get you settled and explain how the pay rates work for a green crew member.
 We'll train you on board after we're underway in a couple of days.
 For now, just stay out of the way and keep your mouth shut until someone specifically asks you to do something.
-Make sure you're always nearby to help the crew, but don't volunteer for anything since you don't know how to fucking do anything.
+Make sure you're always nearby to help the crew, but don't volunteer for anything since you don't know how to do anything.
 The crew know how to ask for your help when they can use it, and they don't want your help doing things you might fuck up."

 "I understand."